 In one of the world’s most populous countries, our programs help strengthen and expand the capacity of Nigeria’s health system to control epidemics such as malaria, HIV and AIDS, and TB and improve maternal and child health care.
 We work in collaboration with Nigeria’s Federal Ministry of Health, frontline health workers, and local communities, supporting national and state governments to establish effective policies, address gaps in the supply chain for medicines and commodities, and strengthen leadership and management within the health sector.
 Our work has greatly improved the quality of and access to malaria services, expanded lifesaving treatment for HIV and AIDS, and is improving the country’s capacity to address antimicrobial resistance.

-For nearly two decades, MSH has partnered with Nigeria’s Federal Ministry of Health (FMOH), state ministries of health, local partners, and health service providers to control infectious diseases and improve child and maternal health.
+For two decades, MSH has partnered with Nigeria’s Federal Ministry of Health, state ministries of health, private health service providers, and health workers to control infectious diseases and improve maternal and child health.
+We implement activities and technical assistance at the national level and in the Federal Capital Territory and Nigerian states.
+Read more on our current and past programs and our impact in Nigeria.